pllab/cs162-tutorials/README.md

 ## The assignment

+First, clone this repository and follow all the instructions from the root directory of your clone.

 There are four tutorials in `docs/` directory in Markdown format.
 You can read them on GitHub in nicely formatted way (just like how this README document looks), or you can open the files in your favorite